abpio/abp-commercial-docs/en/modules/file-management.md

 });
 ```

-Please check the [BLOB Storage documentation](https://docs.abp.io/en/abp/latest/Blob-Storing#blob-storage-providers) for more information about providers and how to use them.
+Please check the [BLOB Storage Providers documentation](https://docs.abp.io/en/abp/latest/Blob-Storing#blob-storage-providers) for more information about providers and how to use them.

 ## Packages